 After all the ramps were set with the colour play, it was time for the celebrities to take over!
 Heading first was our very own Queen B, who loves the shades as much as we do.
 Janelle Monae soon followed with her Balmain red carpet look.
 On the home ground, Deepika Padukone, Kareena Kapoor, Sonam Kapoor Taapsee Pannu and Suzanne were all set to follow this fashion trend.

 So while you’re ready to take this trend up and make it a part of your wardrobe, we’re all set to add jewellery to your box!
 Taking inspiration from this oh-so-lovely-lively trend, we’ve created a range in gold with gemstones.
-Choosing complementary shades of the colour wheel, its the new cool-casual styling to flaunt.
+Choosing complementary shades of the block colour wheel, its the new cool-casual styling to flaunt.
 So take a look at what we have in store for you!

 So add on colours to your wardrobe this season and colours to your jewellery box too!